Image Source: Grand Canyon National Park

 The North Rim offers one small view of the Colorado River, as well as several other scenic viewpoints, including Roosevelt Point and Walhalla Overlook.
 There are also a variety of viewpoints that require additional travel, either by foot or with a 4-wheel drive vehicle.
 If you’re planning to visit the North Rim, prepare for a true Grand Canyon adventure!

 Tourism at the North Rim

 The North Rim is farther away from major cities like Las Vegas or Phoenix, so it’s less easily accessible than the South or West Rims; the drive from Las Vegas takes approximately 6 hours, while the drive from Phoenix takes approximately 8 hours.
 The North Rim also operates on a shorter season, and is only open from mid-May to mid-October because of heavy winter snowfall.

-Though the North Rim is owned and operated by the NPS, it offers fewer tourist services than the South Rim.
+Though the North Rim is managed by the NPS, it offers fewer tourist services than the South Rim.
 The Grand Canyon Lodge is the only lodge in the park, but there are a few in the surrounding communities if camping doesn’t appeal to you.
 However, because its less developed, the North Rim is the perfect destination for those seeking a more rugged camping experience, or if you’re searching for a more tranquil atmosphere away from the crowds of the South Rim.

 Who Should Visit the North Rim?

 The North Rim is the perfect Canyon getaway if you’ve already visited the South Rim.
 Those who have visited both Rims tend to prefer the North Rim because it is quieter and calmer.